vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

-coveted opportunity of consolidating our feeling of Indian Nationality by leading an All-India Movement for the double purpose of righting the wrong and awa- kening and organizing the country.
+coveted opportunity of consolidating our feeling of Indian Nationality by leading an All-India Movement for the double purpose of righting the wrong and awa###kening and organizing the country.

-This was a task for which he was pre-eminently quali- fied.
-In his own province, his immense popularity, due to twenty-five years of courageous, self-sacrificing and single-minded work enabled him to carry the message of Swadeshi and Swaraj down to the most distant ham- lets.
+This was a task for which he was pre-eminently quali###fied.
+In his own province, his immense popularity, due to twenty-five years of courageous, self-sacrificing and single-minded work enabled him to carry the message of Swadeshi and Swaraj down to the most distant ham###lets.
 He had trained up a number of people in the work of organization and agitation.
 Hundreds of his students, scattered over the Presidency had received incentive to public activities from his personal contact